-This course introduces students to the field of Behavioral Health and Human Services.
-In this course, students gain an understanding of the historical underpinnings of the field.
-Students are also introduced to the work of the human service provider and the milieu in which client services are provided.
-An exploration of ethics, values and self-understanding as these apply to the human services worker also comprises an important element of the course.
-An overview of research methods is included as well.
+This course introduces students to the field of Behavioral Health and Human Services, including its history and evolution.
+Students are introduced to the scope of work within the human service profession and the settings where client services are provided.
+The course encourages students to explore ethics, values and self-understanding as these apply to the human services worker and workplace while acquiring communication skills and understanding of applicable current technology.